albert-kerr/ParkingService/design.md

 available worker would pick the highest commission employee to perform the task.

-Since the scale of this task is quite small, I've opted to using simple in-built queues in Python to achieve this behaviour and used multiprocessing to achieve the behaviour of workers.
+Since the scale of this task is quite small, I've opted to using simple in-built queues in Python to achieve this behaviour and used multithreading to achieve the behaviour of workers.

+To simulate the employees being busy, I have used a 3rd queue, so the code doesn't pick the employee with the highest commission for every car.

 ![](images/parking.png)

+Future Enhancements:
+* Keep track of total profit so far
+* Change design to use external workers and task queues instead of in-built data structures